mattlorimor/m5wl5r.com/site/content/_index.md

 **Matthew "Lorimor" Lorimor**

 I am a cloud-first security professional with a software engineering background who is passionate about [shift-left security].
-This can be accomplished via a combination of strong policy, off-the-shelf products, open source projects, and custom-built solutions when necessary.

 As a **Staff Security Engineer** at [Workiva], I work on many aspects of keeping some of the worlds most important financial data safe.